ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 The **refarch-kc-container-ms** component will take care of the containers status.
 From adding new containers to the available containers list to assigning a container to a particular order and managing the status of that container throughout the shipment process aforementioned.

-The integration tests for our Refeer Containers reference implementation can be found [here](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/itg-tests) (still under development).
-The integration tests are being developed in python and their main goal is to validate the successful deployment of the Refeer Containers reference implementation end-to-end.
+The integration tests for our Reefer Containers reference implementation can be found [here](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/itg-tests) (still under development).
+The integration tests are being developed in python and their main goal is to validate the successful deployment of the Reefer Containers reference implementation end-to-end.

-The particular integration test (still under development) where we have integrated the Apache Avro serialization system can be found under the `ContainersPython` forlder.
+The particular integration test (still under development) where we have integrated the Apache Avro serialization system can be found under the `ContainersPython` folder.
 More precisely, these are the files and folders involved in our implementation:

 ```shell
 ├── data_schemas